HardlyDifficult/Tutorials/Outline.md

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
 Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

-> Presenting the 2D vs 3D option when you create a new project suggests this is a significant choice.
-It's not really...
-2D just changes default settings on things like your camera.
-Unity is a 3D engine, when creating 2D games your actually creating a 3D world where everything is very flat but the camera looks straight ahead and the only rotation in the world is around the z axis.

 # 1) Create a new 2D project

 Get Unity, start a 2D project and save before we get started.

 <details><summary>Where to get Unity</summary>

- - [Download Unity](https://store.unity.com/download), the free Personal edition has everything you need.
+ - [Download Unity](https://unity3d.com/), the free Personal edition has everything you need.
  - Select "2D" when creating a new project.
  - Enter a name/directory - the other options can be left at defaults.